Studies in English

 Seminar:

-Posttranslational processing of proteins in Endoplasmic reticulum and Golgi app
+Translation and posttranslational processing of proteins in Endoplasmic reticulum and Golgi

 Lab: